Safety & Sea Survival Course (SSSC)

 In the annual Sydney to Hobart Yacht Race of 1998, fierce storms and violent winds battered the fleet with the loss of six sailors and five yachts.
 A total of fifty-five sailors were rescued and a subsequent coroner’s inquest made recommendations which have been adopted into the Australian Sailing Special Regulations.

-At least 50% of the crew, including the skipper when racing in a Category 1 and at least 30% for Category 2 shall hold a Safety & Sea Survival Course certificate of competence.
-The ORCV requires 50% for Category 2 events, though it is strongly recommended that for both categories of races all crew members undertake the course.
-This course is a prerequisite for ocean racing, not only to meet the safety requirements but to demonstrate an acceptance of your personal and team responsibilities for safety on board an ocean going boat.
+In an Australian Sailing affiliated offshore race, at least 50% of the crew (including the skipper) when racing in Category 1 or at least 30% for Category 2 shall hold a Safety & Sea Survival Course certificate of competence.
+The ORCV requires 50% for Category 2 offshore events and both co-skippers for double-handed.
+Regardless, it is strongly recommended that all offshore sailors undertake the course, whether racing or cruising.
+This course is a prerequisite for ocean racing, not only to meet the safety requirements but to demonstrate an acceptance of your personal and team responsibilities for safety on board an ocean-going boat.

-All who are planning to spend time on a boat in open water will find this course stimulating and enlightening.
-It is not only of interest to sailors but also helps shore crew to understand the safety requirements of offshore sailing and the search and rescue process in the event of an emergency.
+All who are planning to spend time on a boat offshore will find this course stimulating and enlightening.
+It is not only of interest to sailors but also to those with power boats.
+It also helps shore crew to understand the safety requirements of offshore sailing along with the search and rescue process in the event of an emergency.

 Outcomes

-• To assist offshore skippers and crews in developing awareness of respective responsibilities.
+- To assist offshore skippers and crew develop an awareness of respective responsibilities.

-• To familiarise skippers and crews with safety and emergency equipment, its purpose, deployment, and use.
+To familiarise skippers and crew with safety and emergency equipment, its purpose, deployment, and use.

-An SSS certificate will be issued by Australian Sailing to successful candidates and will be valid for a period of five years.
+An SSS certificate will be issued by Australian Sailing to successful candidates and will be valid for five years.

 Pre-Requisites

-Your fitness to be able to complete the wet drill and other activities is anticipated.
+Your fitness to be able to complete the wet drill and other activities is expected.
+If you have any fitness or agility concerns or special needs please discuss that with us prior to the course.

 Safety & Sea Survival Course Content

-The theory component of the syllabus comprises four sections.
+The theory component of the syllabus comprises five sections.

 The theory will cover the following elements: